 Science and Yoga

-Some may be skeptic about the physical and mental benefits of yoga but there is science to back up these claims.
+Some may be skeptical about the physical and mental benefits of yoga but there is a science to back up these claims.
 Yoga is categorized under Eastern medicine which can be looked down upon in modern western medical fields and western society.
 In our society, everyone wants a quick fix with a pill, where taking the time to practice yoga can provide similar results.

-There are many scientific studies which back the effectiveness of yoga for addiction recovery.
+There are many scientific studies that back the effectiveness of yoga for addiction recovery.
 A study conducted in 2013 suggested an optimistic role of yoga in preventing and treating drug abuse.
 According to the study, boosting a person’s self-control makes them highly likely to avoid abusing drugs or alcohol.

 Quite often, substance abuse and mental health disorders co-occur.
 A number of yoga poses and breathing techniques play an important part in alleviating the symptoms of mental disorders and stress.
 Yoga for addiction recovery is also known to increase the levels of GABA which reduces anxiety and stress.
 Yoga practitioners have reported significantly reduced stress levels after engaging in the activity.

 Studies have indicated that a combination of psychotherapy and yoga is more beneficial compared to the traditional methadone treatment in drug addiction recovery.
-Yoga for addiction recovery reduces stress and anxiety which causes cravings and ultimately-relapse.
+Yoga for addiction recovery reduces stress and anxiety which causes cravings and ultimately relapse.